MainulDip/KotlinEveryday/AndroidToDo/README.md

 ### app/java/com.example.<appname>/MainActivity.kt
 > class MainActivity | single screen that contain multiple components/views | this is the starting point of android app

+### AndroidManifest.xml
+> RecycleView: when scrolling, it will only load the visible or close to be visible elements to the users. hence optimize memory.
+Where ListView put everythin in memory once loaded